cmsd2/py-lambda-action/README.md

 [![GitHubActions](https://img.shields.io/badge/listed%20on-GitHubActions-blue.svg)](https://github-actions.netlify.com/py-lambda)

-A Github Action to build AWS Lambda functions written in Python with their dependencies in a separate layer.
+A Github Action to build AWS Lambda functions written in Python.
 For now, only works with Python 3.6.
 PRs welcome.

 ## Use
 Produces a zip file suitable for deploying to AWS Lambda.